dorkamotorka/ebpf-multihost-map-sync/README.md

 But, there are no known synchronization tool or daemon available for eBPF Maps.

+This repository tries to address this with a proof-of-concept design.

+## Build & Run

 On both host, you need run the program using:

 ```
+go generate
+go build
-sudo ./map-sync -ip <IP-of-the-syncing-peer>
+sudo ./map-sync -ip <IP-of-the-peer-to-sync-to>
 ```

-On any host from the two you can then simulate/trigger actions on eBPF map using:
+On any host from the two you can then simulate/trigger actions on eBPF map using `bpftool` CLI:

 ```
 sudo bpftool map